soumil-sahu/soumil-sahu.github.io/_pages/about.md

 ---
-permalink: /
+permalink: /about/
-title: "Hello there!
-You have inspiralled into my homepage!"
+title: "Let me tell you about me.."
 author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
 ---

 ### To be updated